eclipse-tractusx/tractus-x-umbrella/docs/admin/upgrade-components.md

 4. Update the dependency version of `tx-data-provider` and the version attribute in the `Chart.yaml` of the umbrella chart.
 5. If the bundle is used as a dependency of the umbrella chart (e.g., `identity-and-trust-bundle`), update the dependency version of the bundle and the version attribute in the `Chart.yaml` of the umbrella chart.

-### Example Workflow

-For most components that are dependencies of the tx-data-provider:

-1. Update the `version` attribute in the component's Chart.yaml
-2. Update the dependency version in the Chart.yaml of [tx-data-provider](/charts/tx-data-provider)
-3. Bump the `version` attribute in the Chart.yaml of [tx-data-provider](/charts/tx-data-provider)
-4. Update the dependency version of `tx-data-provider` in the Chart.yaml of [umbrella](/charts/umbrella)
-5. Bump the `version` attribute in the Chart.yaml of [umbrella](/charts/umbrella)

-For components that are direct dependencies of the umbrella chart (like identity-and-trust-bundle):

-1. Update the `version` attribute in the component's Chart.yaml
-2. Update the dependency version of the component in the Chart.yaml of [umbrella](/charts/umbrella)
-3. Bump the `version` attribute in the Chart.yaml of [umbrella](/charts/umbrella)

 ## Rollback Procedure

 If issues are encountered after an upgrade: